 The end of the decade began with a very special Christmas event ‘A Berry Royal Christmas’ with British Cookery Queen Mary Berry and after a cheerful event, The Duchess of Cambridge came back for a global event of NATO Reception to assist the Queen.
 Catherine accepted the new Family patronage – Family Action this month followed by the annual Diplomatic Reception.
 The annual Pre-Christmas lunch brought us a glimpse of Prince George joining Gan-Gan on an official engagement.

 The highlight of the month was Prince George and Princess Charlotte making their debut at Sandringham Christmas Service.
 The year ended with The Duchess of Cambridge writing a letter of appreciation to the Nurses and Midwives.

 The year was without any doubt Catherine’s most successful year as a royal.
 In her public role, she was stepping out and her focus area was more clear with a project set to launch in 2020.
 When it came to her role as senior royal, the visit to Pakistan showed us a glimpse of her position and its impact.

 On the style front, we got to see her trying something out of her comfort zone of shift dresses and beige/black pumps.
-Media finally started to acknowledge the calm and serene presence of The Duchess of Cambridge in the royal household.
-From behind the royal doors, we saw the glimpse of the future that involves Catherine one day stepping out as The Princess of Wales.
-I will conclude the year 2019 as her first year of training as Princess of Wales in-waiting.
+The media finally started to acknowledge the calm and serene presence of The Duchess of Cambridge in the royal household.
+From behind the royal doors, we saw a glimpse of the future that involves Catherine one day stepping out as The Princess of Wales.
+I will conclude the year 2019 as her first year of training as Princess of Wales in waiting.